 How does an optimal Software Implementation work?

-Smartpedia: The software implementation is the process of establishing software in an organisation, including distribution, installation, configuration, commissioning and user support.
-It is the basis for software acceptance.
+Smartpedia: Software implementation is the process of setting up software in an organization, including installation, configuration, commissioning, and support.

 Software Implementation Definition